logo

 By Carlton Mark

 If you're in the market for a reliable, high-performance light twin-engine aircraft, chances are you've come across the Piper Seneca lineup.
-From the classic Seneca I to the refined Seneca V, this line has long served pilots, charter companies, and flight schools alike.
-But what are the key differences between the models—and which Seneca is best for your mission?
+From the classic Seneca I to the refined Seneca V, this family has long served owner-pilots, charter operators, and training environments alike.

-In this guide, we break down the differences between the Piper Seneca I, II, III, IV, and V, giving you a side-by-side comparison of performance, avionics, comfort, and overall value.
+In this guide, we break down the differences between the Piper Seneca I, II, III, IV, and V so you can compare performance, avionics, comfort, and value side by side.

 • Introduced: 1971